Ambeeru-Vignesh/XV6-A2/Readme.md

 ### 3.1.
 Update `defs.h` <a name="update-defsh"></a>

-Edit the `defs.h` file and add the following lines in the `proc` section, likely around line number 124:
+Edit the `defs.h` file and add the following lines in the `proc` section:

 ```c
 int ps(void);